It seems we can’t find what you’re looking for. Perhaps searching can help.

 - Interest only residential mortgages that can be used for purchase or re-mortgage

-- 2 or 5 year rate fixes, or 2 year discount, reverting to SVR
+- 2 year, 5 year, 10 year and Fixed for Life fixed rates or 2 year discount, reverting to SVR

-- 2 or 5 year ERC’s based on the product chosen
+- 2, 5 and 8 year ERC’s based on the product chosen

 - Available in England, Wales and Mainland Scotland

-A suitable repayment vehicle such as sale of property must be in place for the 55+ Mortgage, we do not require a repayment vehicle for the 55+ RIO as the capital is repaid on death or entry into long term care.
+A suitable repayment vehicle such as sale of property must be in place for the 50+ Mortgage, we do not require a repayment vehicle for the RIO as the capital is repaid on death or entry into long term care.
+Downsizing Protection is available for our RIO Fixed for Life product (please see our Product Summary for more details).

 Keep in mind these products don’t offer safeguards in the event of payment difficulties.
 If safeguards are an important consideration, you may wish to consider our Retirement Mortgage or our more traditional equity release products.

-The 55+ Mortgage and 55+ RIO can be recommended without holding a specialist equity release qualification.
+The 50+ Mortgage and RIO Mortgage can be recommended without holding a specialist equity release qualification.

 What are the main features?